AbhiramVelampudi/CopilotAgents/README.md

 Great.
 Now proceed with setting up SQLAlchemy 2.0 + Alembic on top of this — generate the ORM models from the schema we just created, configure Alembic to use the local PostgreSQL, and then start rewriting the raw Oracle SQL in the codebase into SQLAlchemy repository functions.
 Pause before touching any existing file.

+Go in order starting from #1.
+Pause after each file swap and show me what changed before moving to the next.